jaredmalto/jaredmalto/README.md

-### Hi there 👋
+### Hi there!
+I'm Jared, 👋

-I'm Jared, a B.S.
-Computer Science at THE Ohio State Univeristy.
+a B.S.
+Computer Science at The Ohio State Univeristy.
 My repos are fun little projects I created and some coursework I did while in school.
 I am currently a software engineer intern at Allstate and am looking for internship opportunities for Summer 2024 in software engineering or data science!

 - 📫 How to reach me **jaredamalto@gmail.com**